craigwashere/100-Days-of-Python/README.md

 Day 99:		Extract insights from combining US census data and the Washington Post's database on deaths by police in the United States.

 Day 100:	Using data from the National Longitudinal Survey of Youth 1997-2011, we'll use regression models to try to predict salaries.

+Day 83:		Interactive Tic-Tac-Toe (Naughts and crosses).
+Uses Tkinter for imaging and window events.
+I found some stock images of 'X' and 'O'.
+I also found an unwinnable AI to implement, best user can get is a tie.
+I don't even have a winning .png